Finding the Second-Best Candidate under the Mallows Model: Introduction

-Despite these issues, the secretary problem has attracted significant interest in the machine learning community, as modifications of the problem allow for more realistic interview settings~\cite{szajowski2008rank}.
-For example, the classical paper~\cite{kleinberg2005multiple} introduced a variation of the original problem in which the algorithm is allowed to choose a fixed-sized subset of candidates, and the goal is to maximize their sum (provided that the best candidates have the highest values).
+Despite these issues, the secretary problem has attracted significant interest in the theoretical computer science and machine learning community, as modifications of the problem allow for more realistic interview settings (e.g. Szajowski~\cite{szajowski2008rank}).
+The prophet problem, closely related to the secretary problem but involving probabilistic models has received significant attention as illustrated in the work by Esfandiari, Hajiaghayi, Liaghat, and Monemizadeh~\cite{EHLM1} and Rubinstein~\cite{R1} (and see references therein as well).
+The classical paper of Kleinberg~\cite{kleinberg2005multiple} introduced a variation of the original problem in which the algorithm is allowed to choose a fixed-sized subset of candidates, and the goal is to maximize their sum (provided that the best candidates have the highest values).
 The work also tied this problem to online auction analysis.
-A stochastic version of the secretary problem with payoff values was introduced in~\cite{bearden2006new} and used to model how traders make their selling decisions.
-The more recent work~\cite{zhao2017s} demonstrated that the Grupon data describing the behavior of users in daily deal websites can be formulated in terms of the secretary problem.
-The work in~\cite{jones2020weighted} departed from the standard assumption that candidates are interviewed uniformly at random and proposed using the Mallows model~\cite{mallows1957non} instead.
+The interested reader is also referred to the work by Babaioff, Immorlica, Kempe, and Kleinberg~\cite{BIKK1}.
+A stochastic version of the secretary problem with payoff values was introduced by Bearden~\cite{bearden2006new} and used to model how traders make their selling decisions.
+The more recent work of Zhao, Hu, Rahimi, and King~\cite{zhao2017s} demonstrated that the Groupon data describing the behavior of users in daily deal websites can be formulated in terms of the secretary problem.
+The work of Jones~\cite{J1, jones2020weighted}, Fowlkes and Jones~\cite{FJ1}, and Crews, Jones, Myers, Taalman, Urbanski, and Wilson~\cite{CJMTUW1} departed from the standard assumption that candidates are interviewed uniformly at random and proposed using the Mallows model~\cite{mallows1957non} instead.
 This modeling strategy is of significant practical interest as candidates are usually not interviewed blindly but based on prior reviews of their resumes, side-information provided by other institutions or other evaluation approaches.
+The readers are referred to the paper of Busa-Fekete, Fotakis, Sz\"or\'enyi, and Zampetakis~\cite{BFSZ1} (and the references therein) for more details on the Mallows model.